LAW’s South Sudan Programme

 In November 2018, LAW, in partnership with Amnesty International, convened a closed roundtable bringing together experts, who have been engaging in efforts that support accountability in South Sudan.
 The meeting allowed participants to discuss creative legal solutions for securing redress for survivors and victims of serious human rights violations and abuses occurring in South Sudan.
 At the close of the roundtable, practical actions were agreed on for moving the discourse forward.
 Participants also committed to continued engagement at the national, regional and international fora to ensure justice is a key priority even as the new government settles into the agreed governing structure set out by the re-vitalised peace agreement signed in 2018.

 Report on accountability for sexual violence by armed men

-On 19 May 2016, LAW held an expert panel on accountability for sexual gender based violence (SGBV) in South Sudan to launch the report along with the South Sudan Law Society and Amnesty International.
+In May 2016, LAW launched a new report on Increasing Accountability of Armed Men for Sexual Violence in South Sudan and held an expert panel on accountability for SGBV in South Sudan along with the South Sudan Law Society and Amnesty International.
 Panellists included: David Deng, (South Sudan Law Society), Ferdinand Von Habsburg-Lothringen, (Committee for National Healing, Peace and Reconciliation), Elizabeth Deng, (Amnesty International) and Alicia Luedke, (Justice Africa).
 LAW’s Executive Director Antonia Mulvey moderated the panel discussion, which highlighted several ways forward for increasing accountability in South Sudan.
-These coalesced around five key themes:

 Latest in South SudanView all